solana-beach/api/README.md

 This API has provided users and developers with easy and free access to network data since the early days.
 Please make sure this API matches your needs:
 - If you're just getting started on Solana and have some data needs, we are happy to have you on board!
 - If you're building an application that needs to be scaled at some point please keep in mind the current rate limit of 100 requests per 10 seconds.
+Further, if your request triggers a call to an external data provider, please keep in mind the additional rate limit of 600 credits per 3 hours.
 - If you're building an application that needs to accommodate high-burst workloads please keep in mind the current rate limit of 100 requests per 10 seconds.

 If you think we can serve your needs go ahead and fill out this [Typeform](https://solanabeach.typeform.com/to/FYhRvn21) and we will happily come back to you with a key via Telegram or Email.